AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/1-dotted-line.png)

+*View first enrollment for a skill level*

 The second point shows the current date and team completion % level of the skill.

 ![](assets/2-solid-line.png)

+*View current date and team completion % level of the skill*

 The third point on the line shows the expected target completion % and target completion date.

 ![](assets/3-solid-line.png)

+*View the expected target completion % and target completion date*

 ## Forecast line {#forecastline}